hashkat/hashkat/docs/glossary.md

 ####tweet_type
 **(type: double)** When an agent tweets they can be different types of tweets they have.
 These tweet types are incorporated with the preference classes for retweeting.
-There are four different tweet types currently implemented and they are ‘ideological’, ‘plain’, ‘musical’, and ‘humourous’.
+There are four different tweet types currently implemented and they are ‘ideological’, ‘plain’, ‘musical’, and ‘humorous’.
 The weights associated with each tweet type can also be set along with the tweet type.
 These weights can be different for each agent type and the weights are summed and each weight is divided by the sum to produce a probability for generating each tweet type.
 An example of how to set the tweet types is below:

 ```python